-You might not find the Algarve featuring on a lot of top places to visit in Europe in winter lists, but it really deserves more credit, and I’m going to tell you why!
-Check out 10 reasons to go, where to go, and what to expect.
+It was by chance that I visited the Algarve in winter.
+You might not find the Algarve featured on many top places to visit in Europe in winter lists, but it deserves more credit, and I’m going to tell you why!

 Why visit the Algarve in winter

-While some places are definitely worth visiting in winter for the cold and snow (Iceland for example!) the Algarve is a destination that allows you some respite from it.
+While some places are definitely worth visiting in winter for the cold and snow (Iceland for example!), the Algarve is a destination that allows you some respite from it.

 Many high-end hotels and resorts offer huge deals of up to 50% off in the winter months.
 We stayed in a 2 bedroom apartment that covered the entire top floor of a hotel and had a huge rooftop balcony for €40 a night!

 Although most people won’t opt for a dip at this time of year, there are still plenty of options for water sports in the Algarve during the winter.

 The only concern with winter water sports and boat trips in the Algarve is that sometimes trips get cancelled due to weather, so be sure to check ahead of time.

 Carnivals in February

 Many of the festivities start the weekend before and pour into the week leading up to Tuesday.
 It’s one of the best events of the year!

-Typically the winter months bring better waves that are well suited for beginners and pros alike.
+Typically the winter months bring better waves that are well-suited for beginners and pros alike.
 Don’t forget to pack your wetsuit (or rent one) and hit the surf at Costa Vicentina.

 Although it may be a little chilly to take a dip in the middle of January, it’s still perfectly possible to swim in Algarve year-round.

 Still find epic coastal cliff views

 The 3km walk from Praia de Arrifes to Praia do Castelo near Albufeira and the 3.6 km walk from Praia de Marinha to Praia de Benagil in Lagos are not to be missed!

 One of the most exciting activities to do in the Algarve is road biking.
-You can opt to rent a bike for the day and travel along scenic coastal roads, or go on a multi-day bike tour from city to city.
+You can opt to rent a bike for the day and travel along scenic coastal roads or go on a multi-day bike tour from city to city.

 High season for golf